 If you’ve recently been offered a job that requires you to move to another city or state, one of the first things you’re probably wondering is “how much does it cost to relocate?”
-Of course, leaving your friends and family and searching for a new home are likely on your mind as well.
-There are a few things to consider before you decide to relocate, so here are a few factors that can help you make the best decision for you and your family.
+Of course, leaving your friends and family and searching for a new home are likely to be on your mind as well.
+There are a few things to consider before you decide to relocate for a job, so here are a few factors that can help you make the best decision for you and your family.

 Consider the Bigger Picture